This web page is the result of an ongoing effort to identify the first Rickenbachers in Orangeburg, and

 Rickenbacher reference in Orangeburg that I have been able to find between the years of 1735 and 1790.
 I

-would be most interested in any evidence that implies or proves the existence of any other Rickenbacher in
+would be most interested in any evidence that proves or impliess the existence of any other Rickenbacher in

 these three generations.